rustdesk/rustdesk/README.md

 ## Free Public Servers

-Below are the servers you are using for free, it may change along the time.
+Below are the servers you are using for free, it may change over time.
 If you are not close to one of these, your network may be slow.
 | Location | Vendor | Specification |
 | --------- | ------------- | ------------------ |
 | Seoul | AWS lightsail | 1 vCPU / 0.5GB RAM |